-U.S. citizens living in certain countries may be able to take an additional foreign tax credit for foreign tax imposed on certain items of income from the United States.
-See Pub.
+U.S. citizens living in certain treaty countries may be able to take an additional foreign tax credit for foreign tax imposed on certain items of income from the United States.
+See

+Tax Treaties in Pub.
 514 for details.
 If this applies to you, use the worksheet in Pub.
 514 to help you figure this additional credit.

-Foreign Taxes for Which You May Not Take a Credit
+Foreign Taxes Not Eligible for a Credit